 The Laboratory for Systems Integrity and Reliability located at Nashville's Metro Center opened in the summer of 2014.
 It is a 20,000-square-foot high-bay space dedicated to scale up experiments initiated at a traditional laboratory bench top test to a realistic scale, accelerating the translation of discovery to practice in real-world applications.
 This space provides the capability to design, monitor, and improve the "health" of integrated systems in all stages of the life cycle and at all scales of the system architecture.
 Systems tested will include very large objects such as military aircraft, wind turbines, or energy storage technologies.

-The Engineering and Science Building began construction in the summer of 2014.
-It will consist of 230,000 sq ft in seven floors - roughly doubling the physical plant of the School of Engineering.
-It is designed to propel cross-campus partnerships including an Innovation Center, Undergraduate Commons, flexible community space, a clean room, and state-of-the-art research and instructional spaces.
-This building is expected to be completed in the summer of 2016.
+The Engineering and Science Building opened in August 2016.
+It consists of 230,000 sq ft in seven floors - roughly doubling the physical plant of the School of Engineering.
+It is designed to propel cross-campus partnerships including an innovation pavilion containing the Wond'ry, maker space, flexible community space, a clean room as part of the Vanderbilt Institute for Nanoscale Science and Engineering, the Center for Rehabilitation Engineering and Assistive Technology, and state-of-the-art research and instructional spaces.